ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 # Linear Discriminant Analysis Intution

+Linear discriminant analysis is a method to find a linear combination of features that seperates two or more classes/groups of objects or events.
+LDA is an predisisor to logistics regression to perform classification.
+If the problem statement and dataset satisfies the requirement of linear discriminant analysis, it always out performs logistic regression interms of accuracy.

 ## Example: Wall Street Journal Subscription

 Let us say, we like to understand how income of a person and the amount he has invested affects his subscription choice to Wall Street Journal.
 In other words can we discriminate the two groups, subscribers and non-subscribrs based on the income of the person and the amount he has invested.